Taipa: The names of Taipa

-In Cantonese, Taipa has been known by many names over time, including 龍環 (Lung Waan, meaning "Dragon Ring"), 雞頸 (Gai Geng, "Chicken's neck"), 潭仔 (Taam Jai, "Pool"), and 龍頭環 (Lung Tau Waan, "Dragon's-Head Ring").
+In Cantonese, Taipa has been known by many names over time, including 龍環 (Lung Waan, meaning "Dragon Ring"), 雞頸 (Gai Geng/Kaikião/Kai Kiong, "Chicken's neck"), 潭仔 (Taam Jai, "Pool"), and 龍頭環 (Lung Tau Waan, "Dragon's-Head Ring").

 The Portuguese name "Taipa" comes from the Chinese pronunciation of 氹仔 in Min Nan /tiap-á/ (similar to "tiamp-a") then became "Taipa".
-The Putonghua pinyin for 氹仔 is dàngzǎi, and this is how the island is referred to in Mandarin.
-Both the character 氹 and the alternative form 凼 mean cesspit, but are obsolete in modern Chinese, and only used in relation to Taipa and the Macau-Taipa Bridge (澳氹大桥 àodàng dàqiáo).
+Both the character 氹 and the alternative form 凼 mean 'cesspit', but only used in relation to Taipa in Standard Chinese today.
 The character 氹, or 凼 (often used in mainland Chinese texts), is often missing from mobile phone and computer input systems.

 Another origin of the name, according to local legend, comes from an exchange between early Portuguese settlers on Taipa and the local Chinese.
 The Portuguese asked the Chinese the name (nome in Portuguese) of the place.
 The Chinese settlers were local grocery shopkeepers and spoke no Portuguese, but took the Portuguese nome for the Chinese 糯米, "sticky rice", which is pronounced similar to nome in Cantonese.
 Thinking the Portuguese settlers were asking if they sold sticky rice, the Chinese responded with "大把", pronounced "daai ba" in Cantonese, meaning "a lot."
 The Portuguese, hearing the response, took this to be the name of the place.
 There is, however, no historical evidence to support this story.
 "Taipa" is also what the Portuguese call the clay-mud, rammed into moulds, used to build mud houses in Portugal in times gone by, in recent times referred to as Rammed Earth.